 The doctor has the task of judging / improving the prescription of the other doctor.
 He needs to keep in mind that his way of explaining the disease condition and reasons for medicines might differ from the same explained by the previous doctor.

 Q. I have these complaints.
 These are the medicines that I am currently taking.
-What you suggest?
+What do you suggest?

 Most comfortable for the doctor, since it is an open end question.
 He has all the options with his hand to suggest to patient.
 He (or she) can be own with his suggestions.

 Note: I am not trying to judge here which type of questioning is correct and which one is wrong.
-At the end of the day, Ayurvedic consultation is patient oriented exercise.
+At the end of the day, Ayurvedic consultation is a patient oriented exercise.
 When patient leaves the Ayurvedic clinic, he should be totally convinced and happy that his requirement is met in all possible ways by the efficient Ayurvedic doctor.
 It may be for clearing a doubt about a medicine or a detailed consultation for a chronic disease.